The 39 Clues: The Viper's Nest

 The Viper's Nest is the seventh book in the series.
 It was written by Peter Lerangis and published on February 2, 2010.
 It is 206 pages long.

 Dan discovers Alistair found and concealed some of Irina's belongings, including the lyrics to a song which direct them to Pretoria.
-Parting ways, Amy, Dan, and Nellie arrive in Johannesburg but are quickly perused by the Holts.
+Parting ways, Amy, Dan, and Nellie arrive in Johannesburg but are quickly pursued by the Holts.
 Escaping, they run into Alistair; he claims to be on their side but they suspect he is in alliance with the Holts.
 A stranger slips Dan a message which leads him, Amy, and Nellie to follow the trail of Winston Churchill who was in South Africa investigating Shaka.
 At a library, Amy and Dan learn that Grace had multiple connections across South Africa and that Noodleman is known to the locals as a murderer.
 They also discover that Churchill found a secret Tomas clue buried with Shaka, then find a Tomas stronghold.
 Using Holt ID cards from Irina's belongings, they sneak in and find Shaka's tomb.
-Dan uncovers a box of diamond—the clue—and the three are rescued by Prof. Robert Bardsley, a friend of Grace's and the strange who slipped Dan the message.
+Dan uncovers a box of diamond—the clue—and the three are rescued by Prof. Robert Bardsley, a friend of Grace's and the stranger who slipped Dan the message.
 At the airport, Amy, Dan, and Nellie are captured by the Kabras; Isabel reveals the vial from Paris to be a poison which she uses on Dan.
 After escaping the Kabras, he, Amy, and Nellie flee to Grace's house in Madagascar where Amy realizes the real clue is aloe and that she and Dan, as well as Hope and Grace, are Madrigals—a fifth branch within the family.